junymc/junymc.github.io/_posts/2020-02-19-looking_back_my_graphic_design_projects.markdown

 ---

 ## Sessions College - *Graphic Design*
 I always was interested in art and design.
-I wanted to go to Art High School when I was in Korea but my dad was really old fashion minded typical asian man who went against women working in those career field.
-So I had to stop dreaming to become a designer.
-But I couldn't give up learning design.
-And my husband was always supported my passion so he found this design school online just like he found me Flatiron school.
+I wanted to go to a High School that focused on Art & Design growing up in Korea,  but my dad was really old fashioned and was not open to me working in that industry.
+So my dream to study art was placed on hold, but I never lost my passion.
+My husband has always been supportive so researched into online web design schools.

-I had a 3 year old boy at that time and only has been in America for 4 years so with the limited time that I could have for studying and my language barrier were challenge to me but I really enjoyed and learned so much while I was in the program!
-I look back my projects sometimes and still proud of myself that I did all and finished the program in time with all A and A+.
-So I wanted to share some of my favorite projects here.
+At the time I had a 3 year old boy and had only been in America for approximately four years.
+Even with the limited time I had to study and the difficulty of a language barrier I really enjoyed and learned so much through that program.
+Sometimes I look back on my projects and it makes me proud that I was able to complete the program with straight A's.
+Listed below are some of my favorite projects:

 ## Logo design
 Typography was an interesting subject.
 I learned about different types of font families and depends on the typefaces, spacing and grid expresses many different ways and so effective for especially brand logo.